 Payback is brutal and I don’t ever want to be on the receiving end of it.
-As long as I am not the one who is not hurting anyone with my actions and words, I am ok and I fear for such people and how God will even the score with them.
-Pity such people for their shallow sense of humor.
+As long as I am not the one hurting anybody with my actions and words, I am ok.
+I fear for such people and how God will even the score with them in the end.
+You should pity these people for their shallow sense of humor.

 3. You are what you say and that’s how you’ll become eventually.

 Once words have come out, a consequence is decided for you and the lesson has to be learned.
 Even a few hurtful words that you use for others can have a huge impact on your own life.
 So, if you are someone who is doing that, stop right now.
 It’s not worth it and you don’t want to be in that place.
 If you don’t have something nice to say then don’t say anything at all.
 If you are a target, tie a knot and hang in there.
 When the going gets tough, the tough get going.
 Be strong and don’t let go.